 Carthage is a somewhat small city located in the state of Texas.
 With a population of 6,844 people and three constituent neighborhoods, Carthage is the 289th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carthage is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Carthage is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Carthage who work in office and administrative support (17.14%), sales jobs (7.25%), and personal care services (6.55%).
+Overall, Carthage is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Carthage who work in office and administrative support (14.31%), sales jobs (9.12%), and management occupations (6.93%).

-The per capita income in Carthage in 2010 was $22,016, which is middle income relative to Texas and the nation.
-This equates to an annual income of $88,064 for a family of four.
+The per capita income in Carthage in 2010 was $23,959, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $95,836 for a family of four.
 However, Carthage contains both very wealthy and poor people as well.

-Carthage is a very ethnically-diverse city.
+Carthage is an extremely ethnically-diverse city.
 The people who call Carthage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carthage residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Carthage include German, English, Polish, and French .
+Important ancestries of people in Carthage include English, German, European, and Slovak.

 The most common language spoken in Carthage is English.
 Other important languages spoken here include Spanish and Yiddish.